Democratic Autonomous Administration of North and East Syria: Economy

 The Jazira Region is a major wheat and cotton producer and has a considerable oil industry.
 The Euphrates Region suffered most destruction of the three regions and has huge challenges in reconstruction, and has recently seen some greenhouse agriculture construction.
-The Afrin Region has had a traditional specialization on olive oil including Aleppo soap made from it, and had drawn much industrial production from the nearby city of Aleppo due to the fighting in Aleppo city from 2012 to 2016.
 Price controls are managed by local committees, which can set the price of basic goods such as food and medical goods.

 It has been theorized that the Assad government had deliberately underdeveloped parts of Northern Syria in order to Arabize the region and make secession attempts less likely.
 During the Syrian Civil War, the infrastructure of the region on average experienced less destruction than other parts of Syria.
 In May 2016, Ahmed Yousef, head of the Economic Body and chairman of Afrin University, stated that at the time, the economic output of the region (including agriculture, industry and oil) accounted for about 55% of Syria's gross domestic product.
 In 2014, the Syrian government was still paying some state employees, but fewer than before.
 However, the administration of the region stated that "none of our projects are financed by the regime".